watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 This architecture is based on SDN {{!RFC7426}} separating the forwarding plane (FP), control plane (CP), management plane (MP), and application plane (AP).
 Each plane has the following roles:

-* Forwarding plane: classifies packets and encapsulates SRH, forwards them, and applies SRv6 Endpoint Behavior.
+* Forwarding Plane: classifies packets and encapsulates SRH, forwards them, and applies SRv6 Endpoint Behavior.
    * Provides SR-aware function using End.AN.
    * Classify flow and apply them to TE application with PBR.
-   * Ensures redundancy with Anycast.
+   * Ensures redundancy with anycast.
    * Ensure local protection with Fast Reroute (FRR).
-* Control plane: makes decisions about packet forwarding and provides rules for a forwarding plane.
+* Control Plane: makes decisions about packet forwarding and provides rules for a forwarding plane.
    * Collects link-state including SRv6 locator, prefix, behavior, and delay.
    * Calculates and provisioning SR Policies.
    * Applies SR Policies to each flow by provisioning flow classification rules.
    * Manages the provisioning of service segments to SR-aware functions.
-* Management plane: monitors and maintenances of SRv6 devices and services
+* Management Plane: monitors and maintenances of SRv6 devices and services
    * Monitors and deploys network functions.
    * Manages hypervisor resources.
    * Collects metrics of devices, network functions, and SFC services.
-* Application plane: provides APIs for users to use a control and management plane.
+* Application Plane: provides APIs for users to use a control and management plane.
    * Provide an interface to operators or customers.
    * Applying intents defined in {{!RFC9315}}, including Operational, Rule, Service, and Flow intents.